JuliaPy/pyjulia/README.md

 julia> Pkg.add("PyCall")
 ```

-Your python installation must be able to call Julia.
-If your installer
+Your python installation must be able to call command line program
-does not add the Julia binary directory to your `PATH`, you will have to
+`julia`.
+If your installer does not add the Julia binary directory to
-add it.  _An alias will not work._
+your `PATH`, you will have to add it.  _An alias will not work._

 Then finally you have to install PyJulia.